callmenick/cooking-with-webpack/1-intro-basic-implementation/README.md

 # Introduction and Basic Implementation

-I'll begin this article the way many a webpack article begins - with a simple, underwhelming, and slightly confusing description of what webpack is.
+I'll begin here the way many a webpack tutorial begins - with a simple, underwhelming, and slightly confusing description of what webpack is.
 From their docs:

 > Webpack is a module bundler.
 Webpack takes modules with dependencies and generates static assets representing those modules.